pkvocic/github-learning-notes/README.md

 # github-learning-notes
-This is my first repo, created to start learning about git and github.
+This is my first repo, created to start learning about git and GitHub.

+#change